ByVictorrr/SolarRAT/README.md

 * Allows you to store optimize solar energy automomously
 * Works as a manual tracker

+Note: This project had to completed in less than a week, so there are some minor bugs.

 ### Project designed by:
 Julio Tena